bra1nDump/ai-task-vscode/docs/backlog.md

 Look for tasks and informational comments tagged with @bread in your input files and generate changes to accomplish them.
 ```

+@crust Provide a plan and your thoughts on the above in your output.

 ## Thursday Record demo video for multi file edit

 ## Thursday Type at cursor - allows me to replace continue